Asteroid Taxonomy from Cluster Analysis of Spectrometry and Albedo: Classification

-\subsubsection{Complete Sample}
+\subsubsection{Complete sample}

-To estimate the class degeneracy in the complete dataset, we compute for all samples assigned to a given class the average probability to belong to any other class.
+To estimate the class degeneracy in the complete dataset we compute the average probability of belonging to any other class for all samples assigned to a given class.
 This comparison is given in \cref{fig:degeneracy_matrix}.
-The \class{Ch}-class is missing as it relies on the detection of the \class{h}-feature and as such does not have a class probability associated.
+The \class{Ch}-class is missing as it relies on the detection of the \class{h}-feature, and as such does not have an associated class probability.
 Larger matrix element values indicate a higher degeneracy between the classes.
 A large sum per matrix row indicates that the class assignment is overall less certain.

 \Cref{fig:degeneracy_matrix} shows the intuitive result that endmember classes such as \class{A}, \class{V}, and \class{Z} are assigned with a large probability.
 The largest degeneracies in pairs of classes are between \class{B}- and \class{C}-types and \class{R}- and \class{S}-types.
-Neither result is surprising as they are overlapping in latent space and even in visual inspection, these classes can be difficult to tell apart.
-The largest uncertainty overall for a single class (given by the sum per row in \cref{fig:degeneracy_matrix}) is around \SI{20}{\%} for \class{K}, \class{L}, and \class{M} as well as for the \class{R}-types.
-For the first three, we already pointed out in \cref{sub:mcomplex} the similarity in data-space between these classes, hence this result is again expected.
+Neither result is surprising as they overlap in latent space, and even in visual inspection these classes can be difficult to tell apart.
+The largest uncertainty overall for a single class (given by the sum per row in \cref{fig:degeneracy_matrix}) is around \SI{20}{\%} for \class{K}, \class{L}, and \class{M} and also for the \class{R}-types.
+For the first three, we already pointed out in \cref{sub:mcomplex} the similarity in data space between these classes, hence this result is again expected.

-\subsubsection{Visible-Only Sample}
+\subsubsection{Visible-only sample}

-The estimation of the class degeneracy is repeated for the visible-only dataset after classifying the samples therein using the \texttt{classy} tool. \Cref{fig:degeneracy_matrix_visonly} shows a similar result as for the complete dataset, only that the overall values of uncertainty increase.
-Instead of \SIrange{80}{99}{\percent} certainty in the class assignment, we here get values between \SIrange{63}{91}{\percent}.
-Besides this overall change in scale, we do not observe significant differences between the results for the visible-only dataset and the complete one. \class{K}, \class{L}, and \class{M} remain among the least-certain classes, while \class{O}-types have the largest uncertainty due to the missing \SI{1}{\micro\meter}-band.
+The estimation of the class degeneracy is repeated for the visible-only dataset after classifying the samples therein using the \texttt{classy} tool. \Cref{fig:degeneracy_matrix_visonly} shows a result similar to that for the complete dataset, except that the overall values of uncertainty increase.
+Instead of \SIrange{80}{99}{\percent} certainty in the class assignment, we obtain values between \SIrange{63}{91}{\percent}.
+Except for this overall change in scale, we do not observe significant differences between the results for the visible-only and the complete datasets. \class{K}, \class{L}, and \class{M} are among the least-certain classes, while \class{O}-types have the largest uncertainty due to the missing \SI{1}{\micro\meter} band.
+For classes from the \class{M}- and \class{S}-complex, we see an overall increasing probability to be classified as \class{S}-type.